vboyev-MSFT/defender-docs/unified-secops-platform/incidents-alerts-overview.md

 - Lists of all the involved and impacted users, devices, and other resources
 - A visual representation of how all the players in the story interact
 - Logs of automatic investigation and response processes that Defender XDR initiated and completed
--
+- Collections of evidence supporting the attack story: bad actors' user accounts and device information and address, malicious files and processes, relevant threat intelligence, and so on

-Incidents also function as "case files," providing you with a unified security operations platform for managing and documenting your investigations.
+Incidents also function as "case files," providing you with a framework for managing and documenting your investigations.
 For more information about incidents' functionality in this regard, see [Incident response in the Microsoft Defender portal](/defender-xdr/incidents-overview).

 <!-- INCLUDE THIS?
 [!INCLUDE [unified-soc-preview](../includes/unified-soc-preview.md)]